vg-cloud/210930unauthAmplify/Readme.md

         Amplify.configure(awsconfig);

-- Replace the content of App.js with the code in the file 'Teacher_final_App.js'
+- Replace the content of App.js with the code in the file 'Teacher_final_App.js' The Teacher app uses the default authentication to interact with AppSync and the follwing code will not work, if a user is not authenticated

+        const savedExamResult = await API.graphql({ query: mutations.createResults, variables: {input: studentResult}});

 - Create user in Cognito with the following command

         aws cognito teacheradmin ...
 TBD